Nahemah1022/decentralized-social-media/DESIGN.md

 ## Design Overview
 ### Architecture
+- Front-end GUI: hosts a responsive GUI to handle HTTP requests and render the whole list of posts.
+- Web server: upon receiving an HTTP request, it interacts with the blockchain.
+Specifically, when the server receives a new post request, it contacts the tracker to obtain information on the longest chain and returns the details to the front-end GUI.
+- Blockchain
-- A decentralized blockchain, which is permissionless that allows anyone to participate in the network without prior approval.
+    - Type: a decentralized, permissionless blockchain that allows anyone to participate in the network without prior approval.
-- Uses a Proof of Stake (PoS) mechanism to ensure network security and consensus.
+    - Consensue: uses a Proof of Stake (PoS) mechanism to ensure network security and consensus.
 - Block structure:
     - Header: includes the block version, previous block hash, timestamp, Merkle tree root hash, and nonce.
-    - Body: consists of multiple transactions, each representing different types of user interactions like posts, likes, comments, and follows.
+    - Body: consists of transactions related to posts and likes.

 ### Cryptography
 - Hash functions: uses SHA-256 to generate cryptographic hashes for blocks and transactions.